Chapter 7.2 – Cruise Ports

 Ports located in the same region compete to be included in the itineraries scheduled by cruise lines.
 Yet, not all compete for the same market.
 The reason is the development of distinctive cruise market segments, such as contemporary, premium, and luxury cruises.
 Either by choice or due to capacity and destination restrictions, several ports target a specific market segment.
 Contemporary and luxury cruises stand as the most popular market segments.
 The competition is more intense between ports of the same category.
 Cruise lines are interested in creating itineraries that include ports of different sizes.
 Each port provides various experiences, permitting passengers to select from options for accessing their departing port.
 For example, competition develops between marquee ports to be part of as many itineraries as possible or between different destination ports.
 There is also competition between small ports or between ports enabling drive-to-cruise.
 With the number of ports entering the market increasing, this competition is intensifying.
 Thus, the increase in market size allows for sustaining a wide range of activities.

 While competing, cruise ports also develop cooperation practices as a critical strategy to establish their market position.
 This also takes place among cargo ports, but in the case of cruising, ports do so to the extent that their relationship can be described as the perfect case of co-opetition.
 This refers to competing entities generating a number of advantages and opportunities produced through active inter-organizational relationships.
 The key concept is to collectively benefit from the growth of the cruise industry via networking and promotion of regions as cruise destinations, next to individual ports.
-Recalling that the size of the market has rapidly expanded and changed in the last decade alone, sharing knowledge on best practices about cruise port development and management is also part of the observable cooperation of cruise ports.
+Recalling that the size of the market has rapidly expanded and changed, sharing knowledge on best practices about cruise port development and management is also part of the cooperation of cruise ports.
 Among the drivers behind co-opetition is the knowledge that cruise lines select itineraries, not individual destinations or ports.
-Co-opetition can lead to some forms of commercial partnerships between ports with a view to improving itinerary attractiveness and promoting certain ports of call combinations.
+Co-opetition can lead to some forms of commercial partnerships between ports with a view to improving itinerary attractiveness and promoting certain ports of call combinations, such as synchronizing berth availability.
 In this vein, co-opetition develops between marque ports and nearby ports-of-call and between boutique destinations, intending to attract the deployment of vessels in the region and offer more itinerary-building alternatives.

 4. Home Ports